 Smiles For Children - Virginia's dental program for children up to age 21, pregnant individuals, and adults enrolled in Medicaid and the FAMIS programs.
 It is administered by DentaQuest.
+Name will be changing some time in 2024.

 Special Enrollment Period (SEP) - A time outside the yearly Open Enrollment Period when people can sign up for health insurance on the Marketplace.
 People qualify for these by having a certain life event, including losing health coverage, moving, getting married, or having or adopting a child.
 If the person qualifies for a SEP, s/he usually has up to 60 days following the event to enroll in a plan.
 If the person misses that window, s/he has to wait until the next Open Enrollment Period to apply.